 - Parameter Tuning Optimisation of Sorting Algorithms.
 Elizabeth Patitsas.
 UBC CS Research Poster Competition, January 2010.

-Last term (winter 2012), I coordinated the Social Studies of Computer Science (SSOCS) Reading Group, and co-coordinated the Collaborative Challenges for the Climate Change Research Community (C4RC) seminar series.
+In winter 2012, I coordinated the Social Studies of Computer Science (SSOCS) Reading Group, and co-coordinated the Collaborative Challenges for the Climate Change Research Community (C4RC) seminar series.

 I enjoy strategy board games and now have a small collection; I also am a fan of Dungeons & Dragons v3.5 -- someday I'll start putting my DMing notes up here.
 I enjoy hiking, scrambling, cycling, rock climbing, snowshoeing, cross-country skiing, and any other excuse to be around mountains and forests.